128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-deny      Deny packets matching the filter rule. permit    Permit packets matching the filter rule.
+- deny: Deny packets matching the filter rule.
+- permit: Permit packets matching the filter rule.
 No further rules will run.

 ## `configure authority router node device-interface network-interface filter-rule bpf`